Serverless: Create Audiowaveform Layer in AWS Lambda

 3. Build audiowaveform static binary for amazonlinux

-Zip that audiowaveform file, so we will have audiowaveform.zip
+audiowaveform file, so we will have audiowaveform.zip2.
+Create AWS Layer

 For Compatible runtimes you can use language that you will use in AWS Lambda functions, in my case i will use Node.js, so i will choose Node.js